bllendev/ebook-translate/README.md

 Ideally, this will encompass different models, and the specified model to use (and langauge) will determine the response of the api.

+- this will more than likely be hosted on a amazon EC2.

 #### supported language translations
 - en-es